decentraland/documentation/content/creator/sdk7/networking/serverless-multiplayer.md

 }
 ```

-We use the Entities enum to tag the entity with an unique identifier, so every client knows which entity you are modifying, no matter the order they are created
+Use the Entities enum to tag the entity with a unique identifier, ensuring that every client recognizes the modified entity, regardless of creation order.

-### About the sync id

-The networkId of an entity must be unique.
-Note that the networkId is not necessarily the same as the local entityId assigned on `engine.addEntity()`.

-The entity id is generated automatically, and may vary between players that load the same scene, for example if a race condition makes one part of the scene load before another.
-Maybe for client A the door is the entity 512, but for client B its 513, so when one player opens the door, another player sees the whole building move.

-The networkId MUST be explicitly defined for each entity and unique.

-Tip: Create an enum in your scene, to keep clear references to each syncable id in your scene.

-### Player-specific entities
+#### Player-specific entities

-There are cases where it's not necessary to assign a networkId

-If a same entity is used by the code on several player´s instances (like a door), then it's important to assign a networkId to that entity.

-This is not the case for entities that are created as a result of a player interaction, with code that is only executed on that player's instance, but that need to be seen by other players.
+In cases where a single entity is used by the code on several player instances (e.g., a door), you must assign a entityEnumId to that entity to ensure all players deal with the same entity.
+However, for entities created as a result of player interactions that only need to be seen by other players, there is no need to define a entityEnumId.

 For example, in a snowball fight scene, every time a player throws a snowball, they're instancing a new entity.
-Players can see each other's snowballs, but only the player that creates the ball runs the code that controls the ball's behavior.
+Players can see each other's snowballs, but only the player that creates the ball executes the code that controls the ball's behavior.
 In these cases, we don't need to define a networkId.

 ```ts
 function onThrow() {